116davinder/kafka-cluster-ansible/Readme.md

 ## **Notes***
 ```
+1. why manual download of tar file because environments can be complex and there won't be any internet connection in production.
-1. It assumes you have zookeeper already running in localmode or cluster mode.
+2. It assumes you have zookeeper already running in localmode or cluster mode.
-2. All tasks like broker/jvm/logging/downgrade/removeOldVersion will be done in serial order.
+3. All tasks like broker/jvm/logging/downgrade/removeOldVersion will be done in serial order.
-3. It doesn't support upgrading old kafka clusters from 0.9.0 to 2.x versions.
+4. It doesn't support upgrading old kafka clusters from 0.9.0 to 2.x versions.
 ```

 ## **Extra**